Segment Anything in 3D with Radiance Fields: Acknowledgments

 This work was supported by NSFC 62322604, NSFC 62176159, Natural Science Foundation of Shanghai 21ZR1432200, and Shanghai Municipal Science and Technology Major Project 2021SHZDZX0102.
-Specifically, We extend our sincere thanks to Weichao Qiu for his insightful suggestions during the course of this work.
+We thank Dr. Weichao Qiu for his insightful suggestions for this work.